PSY3070 | Saybrook University

-This course (PSY3070) will be taught Spring 2017 at Saybrook University as part of their Clinical PhD Program.
+The Meaning-Centered Counselling and Therapy course (PSY3070) was taught online at Saybrook University in Spring 2017 as part of their Clinical PhD Program.

 Building on the philosophical foundation of logotherapy, this course will introduce the four major meaning-centered intervention strategies: